crhall-writing/crhall-writing.github.io/_poems/writing-styles.md

 or a bed for someone who’s never truly slept?

 somehow, and I never read a lick of this,
-I thought someday you’d write something I’d read,
+I thought someday you’d write what I’d read,
-that we both would explain through smokey, blacked-out streets
+that we both would explain through smokey streets
-on sticky summer nights or violent winter spites
+on sticky summer nights or wily winter spites
 that maybe God came to us through the ugliness of life.
 I waited for you to come through the haze
 and tell me my waiting wasn’t in vain
 but at the end of the long and winding road
 there was only me
 waiting to show all my current prophecies
-and how wrong they’d be
+and how wrong they’d one day be
 and standing so tall, though without having grown,
-with hand outstretched to my shoulder it lay,
+with hand outstretched, to my shoulder it lay,
 things are better off this way.